Phase Four: 1986-1994 – The Legend Stumbles. As Jaguar’s woes multiply, Ford senses its moment and strikes.

 Most damaging was the effect of Sterling’s strength against the Dollar.
 Previously around $12k more expensive than a rival Cadillac, Jaguars now cost $20k more.
 Faced with a car less well liked than its predecessor, yet costing substantially more, the situation didn’t look good.
 Speaking in an interview with Performance Car in 1989, he stated; “Running this company at $1.20 [to the pound] is very easy, whereas running it at $1.80 is immensely difficult… a great mountain of money is lost on currency each year… in the region of £60m for the last two or three years”

-Facing the prospect of a corporate raider taking control, Jim Randle told author John Underwood, “I would feel that in some way I had failed… I feel a tremendous emotional interest in keeping the company independent.”
+Facing the prospect of a corporate raider taking control, Jim Randle said, “I would feel that in some way I had failed… I feel a tremendous emotional interest in keeping the company independent.”
 Hampering matters was the fact that not only were Jaguar’s shareholders mostly speculators with little long-term loyalty, the UK Government were of an entirely non-interventionist bent.
 The newly deregulated market must prevail, being the DTI mantra.

 Talks with General Motors were opened over an equity stake that would retain some autonomy and a jointly developed medium-sized car.
 Of all interested parties however, Ford was making the most noise.
 The summer of 1989 saw the sudden termination of the government’s Golden Share and this development, coupled with September’s half year profit collapse of £21m, prompted the Blue Oval’s offer to swallow the company entirely.